Find out more about guarantor personal loans

 - It might be worthwhile getting your own legal advice and financial advice to make sure that going guarantor doesn’t affect your own chances of being approved for a loan down the track.
 You want to be in the best financial situation possible before making any new financial agreements.

 Who can go guarantor for a personal loan?

 Depending on the size and type of personal loan, each lender has their own exact criteria over who can act as guarantor on a personal loan.

-While some lenders might restrict the role of guarantor to a borrower's parents or immediate guardian, other lenders might be a little more relaxed and accept other relatives, siblings or grandparents.
-Although quite unusual, there are some lenders who will accept friends and colleagues as guarantors, as long as you can prove the relationship is strong.
+While some lenders might restrict the role of guarantor to a borrower's parents or immediate guardian, other lenders might be a little more relaxed and accept other relatives, siblings, or grandparents.
+Although quite unusual, there are some lenders who will accept friends and colleagues as guarantors, if you can prove the relationship is strong.